Fraternalilab/TW-Materials/PyMol Scripts/README.md

     `python /path/to/pymol_script [arguments]`

-You may find it necessary to alter access permissions for this file to execute.
+You may find it necessary to alter access permissions for the script to execute it.

 If for whatever reason you cannot use Python through the command line, you can instead try pasting and running the individual lines of code in PyMol's command line, with the variables set to the files you wish to input rather than system arguments.
 However, this may run into problems and is not recommended.